Zylann/godot_heightmap_plugin/README.md

 Godot has no terrain system for 3D at the moment, so I made one.
 The plugin is currently fully implemented in GDScript.
 I wish I could make it a C++ module, but being a GDScript plugin allows much faster iteration and everyone can try it and modify it much more easily.
 Eventually, one day some performance-sensitive areas could be implemented using GDNative, to optionally give some boost.
-There is a chance for Godot to get a built-in terrain system though, maybe in 3.2 or after, which is quite a long wait, so developping this plugin allows me to explore a lot of things up-front, such as procedural generation and editor tools, which could still be of use later.
+There is a chance for Godot to get a built-in terrain system though, maybe in 4.x or after, which is quite a long wait, so developping this plugin allows me to explore a lot of things up-front, such as procedural generation and editor tools, which could still be of use later.

 GLES2 support
 ---------------

-This plugin should work on GLES3, but could potentially work on GLES2 given the feature set that it should support.
-However, the plugin still cannot run on this renderer in Godot, which means it won't work on web exports and half of the mobile devices (low-end).
+Due to a number of things GLES2 doesn't support officially, and the disparity of extensions Godot is currently trying to use, making this plugin work in GLES2 is quite a lot of work.
+Some things might be easier, others need completely different implementations.

 Here are some of the causes: